dangoslen/dangoslen-me-site/content/blog/show-dont-tell.md

 description: A better way to gain buy-in and effect change.
 keywords:
   - career
-  - software engineering
-  - software engineering career
+  - how to write great demos in software engineering
-  - software engineering leadership
+  - the value of demos in software engineering
   - leadership
 tags:
   - career